NOT RECOMMENDED CHARITIES

 Marine Corps Scholarship Foundation

 Based on its 2020 tax return, we calculate that the Marine Corps Scholarship Foundation spent 33.8 percent of its $14.8 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-The net assets of the Marine Corps Scholarship Foundation equal 7.9 times its annual budget.
-This… Read More
+Additionally, the net assets of the Marine Corps Scholarship Foundation equal 7.88 times its annual budget.
+Read More

 Mutts with a Mission

-Based on its 2019 tax return, we calculate that Mutts with a Mission spent 94 percent of its $3.5 million budget on overhead.
+Based on its 2020 tax return, we calculate that Mutts with a Mission spent 83.9 percent of its $3 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-Mutts with a Mission also used joint cost accounting for 67 percent of its budget.
-While legal,… Read More
+Additionally, Mutts with a Mission also used joint cost accounting for 66.1 percent of its budget.
+While… Read More

 Navy SEAL Foundation